Ayuei/DeBEIR/paper.md

 print_optuna_stats(study)
 ```

-More information on the library is found on the GitHub page, [DeBeIR](https://www.github.com/ayuei/debeir).
-Any feedback and suggestions are welcome by opening a thread in [DeBeIR issues](https://www.github.com/ayuei/debeir/issues).
+More information on the library is found on the GitHub page, [DeBEIR](https://www.github.com/ayuei/debeir).
+Any feedback and suggestions are welcome by opening a thread in [DeBEIR issues](https://www.github.com/ayuei/debeir/issues).

 # References